stomp-php/stomp-php/README.md

 Version choice
 --------------
 This fork is not compatible to the original stomp from https://github.com/dejanb/stomp-php.
-This is caused since the original fork is mostly outdated.
 The last compatible version is 2.2.2.
+The last php-5.3 compatible version is 3.0.0.

 Installing
 ----------